grav/tjat/README.md

 ## FAQ
 Q: Does this app steal my API keys?

-A: No, keys are stored loaclly, and only submitted to model providers
+A: No, keys are stored locally, and only submitted to model providers

+Q: How do I save my chat history?

+A: Go to [InstantDB](https://instantdb.com), create a new app, and copy the app-id into Tjat's settings.

 Q: Can people read my chat history?